ZAH 'manual' and guidelines for newcomers

 NOTE: Your Uni-ID expires immediately when you leave the ZAH (sorry, uni-rules).
 Make sure to anticipate this.

 The Uni-ID gives you access to an email account at the Uni-Rechenzentrum (URZ).
 You can find it at

-At the ARI and LSW a local email system is used (in addition to the uni one).
+At the LSW, a local email system is used (in addition to the uni one).
 Ask the system admins for details.
-At ITA we only use the uni mail.
+At ARI and ITA we only use the uni mail for new members.

 Please also have a look at:

 Note that you can forward your email to another account if your contract at our institute is about to expire, so that for at least some months after you leave your email will still find its way to you.
 See the above mailfaq for details (though unfortunately this page is only in german).

 The ZAH webpage is managed by Guido Thimm.
 The underlying content management system and webservers are managed by the system admins.
 The institute web pages are managed locally.
 You can set up your own webpage for your professional profile.
 Please ask the system admins.

 The ZAH webpage features a "news" section.
 If you have a new discovery, press release, or have other news that you think would be nice to feature on the website of the ZAH, please contact Guido Thimm.

 The University has services that are only accessible from inside the university network.
 That can be annoying if you are at home with your laptop.
 The solution is the VPN service of the URZ:

 This VPN solution also allows you access to all electronic journals that the University is subscribed to!